dfornis/dfornis/content/post/predicting-search-data/index.md

 fit_tslm %>% gg_tsresiduals()
 ```

-The patterns at index > 18 or so didn't look like a white noise-process to me.
+The patterns at index > 18 or so didn't look like a white noise-process.
 This shows up in the ACF plot as well, even though the spikes aren't significant.
-This will depend a lot on the data retrieved from Google Trends.
+The takeaway is that modeling the residuals as an ARIMA-process might prove useful.
 ![TSLM residuals](tslm_residuals_plot.png)

 Fitting the ARIMAX-model: